 “There is a stubbornness about me that never can bear to be frightened at the will of others.
 My courage always rises at every attempt to intimidate me.” – Jane Austen, Pride and Prejudice

-One solution: When people sabotage me, I can recondition my response to rejection.
-While it’s important to not smother the feelings of hurt and betrayal rejection necessarily brings with it, on a functional level, make sure writing operations do not shut down as you’re dealing with that!
-This way, someone else’s funk doesn’t rob me of my dreams.
+One solution: When people sabotage me, I can recondition my response.
+While it’s important to not smother the feelings of hurt and betrayal rejection necessarily brings with it, on a functional level, I can decide my writing operations won’t shut down over it.
+That way, someone else’s funk doesn’t rob me of my dreams.

 6. Define Your ‘Walk-Away Points’

 When I go in for a job interview, I should know how low a salary I’ll accept.
 What’s my walk-away point?
 Even with my most treasured relationship, there is a potential point I would jettison it all if things got terrible enough.

 One Solution: I’m not advocating being reactionary or throwing relationships away.
 I’m advocating defining your boundaries.
 Clearly define for yourself the point at which ongoing toxic messages do or do not constitute a walk-away point, either from the person or from writing.
 That’s important to know about yourself.

 “You need boundaries…even in our material creations, boundaries mark the most beautiful of places, between the ocean and the shore, between the mountains and the plains, where the canyon meets the river.”

 If my walk-away point is reached, I’m going to be emotionally-spent so it’s always good to determine beforehand what I want to do, while I have all my mental and emotional faculties, and so I avoid overreacting.

 Am I going to just stop contacting this person altogether until things change?